 You could describe a form of value investing as buying low and selling high.
 In theory that sounds great.
 However, it’s much easier said than done.
 Valuations are subjective and tricky to estimate.
 Value investors typically look at past performance and forecasts to determine how much a company is worth now and how much it will be worth in the future.
 They make trades based on these forecasts.
-If their predictions are not right, they stand to lose a lot.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+If their predictions are not right, they stand to lose a lot.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 The concept of value investing was developed by Benjamin Graham in the 1900s.
 Soon after coming up with the principle of value investing he authored a book with David Dodd called “Security Analysis”.
 In the book, Graham and Dodd describe the various forms of value investing.